DragonSenses/Algorithms/LeetCode/542-01-matrix/problem.md

 - The matrix dimensions (m and n) can be as large as 10,000.
 - Each matrix cell is either 0 or 1.
 - There is at least one 0 in the matrix.

+# Brute Force (Naive Approach)

+For the most naive approach: for each cell, we can find the distance of the closest zero.

+Note: This brute force approach is simple but inefficient, with a time complexity of `O(m^2 * n^2)`, which is impractical for large matrices.
+There are more efficient approaches for this problem, but this lays the groundwork for understanding the basic idea.

+## **Intuition**

+**Approach**:
+1. For each cell in the matrix, check all other cells to find the nearest 0.
+2. Use nested loops to iterate over all pairs of cells and calculate their distances.

+## **Algorithm**